volmarl/docs/aerospike/README.md

 These images are based on [debian:strech-slim](https://hub.docker.com/_/debian).

+### ee-[version]

+These tags are for Aerospike EE images, and will require a feature key file, such as the one you get with the single-node EE evaluation, or one associated with a commercial enterprise license agreement.

+### ce-[version]

+These tags are for Aerospike CE images, and do not require a feature key file to start.
+As mentioned above, the developer API for both is the same, but the editions differ in operational features.

 ## Reporting Issues

-Aerospike EE evaluation users, if you have any problems with or questions about this image, please post on the [Aerospike discussion forum](https://discuss.aerospike.com) or open an issue in[aerospike/aerospike-server-enterprise.docker](https://github.com/aerospike/aerospike-server-enterprise.docker/issues).
+If you have any problems with or questions about this image, please post on the [Aerospike discussion forum](https://discuss.aerospike.com).

 Enterprise customers are welcome to participate in the community forum, but can also report issues through the enterprise support system.

+Aerospike EE evaluation users can open an issue in [aerospike/aerospike-server-enterprise.docker](https://github.com/aerospike/aerospike-server-enterprise.docker/issues).

+Aerospike CE users can open an issue in [aerospike/aerospike-server.docker](https://github.com/aerospike/aerospike-server.docker/issues).

 # License

-Copyright 2020-2021 Aerospike, Inc.
+Copyright 2019-2021 Aerospike, Inc.

-Aerospike Community Edition is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
-You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).
+If you are using a feature key file you received as part of your commercial enterprise license, you are operating under the [Aerospike Master License Agreement](https://www.aerospike.com/forms/master-license-agreement/).

 If you are using the Aerospike Database EE evaluation feature key file, you are operating under the [Aerospike Evaluation License Agreement](https://www.aerospike.com/forms/evaluation-license-agreement/).

-If you are using a feature key file you received as part of your commercial enterprise license, you are operating under the [Aerospike Master License Agreement](https://www.aerospike.com/forms/master-license-agreement/).

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.
+If you are using Aerospike Database CE refer to the license information in the [aerospike/aerospike-server](https://github.com/aerospike/aerospike-server) repository.

 As with all Docker images, these likely also contain other software which may be under other licenses (such as Bash, etc from the base distribution, along with any direct or indirect dependencies of the primary software being contained).